 A good way to find the right partners has always been networking but what matters a lot is the atmosphere.
 What we liked a lot was the casual atmosphere at the event and the relaxed way of communication, that continued to the very end of the conference.

 One of the main takeaways from the event is that Media Service Companies and traditional Language Service Providers have a lot to learn from each other.
 That is why an essential part of the future of both industries lies in the hands of mutual partnerships between both industries.
 Sometimes a job has to be finished within a few hours and sometimes the LSPs just have the right knowledge for the job.

 Technologies & the Media

 As it goes with the translation Industry the same goes in the Media Industry, technologies are stepping up and new things are coming fast.
 The most commonly mentioned tools for translation are cloud-based.
-Along with that, topics like Quality Assurance of processes, security/piracy, AI and MT, dubbing and workflows from various providers were included in the agenda.
+Along with that, topics like Quality Assurance of processes, security/piracy, AI and MT, dubbing, and workflows from various providers were included in the agenda.

-As a result, our team will be looking forward to hearing more for “Languages and The Media” in the future.
+As a result, our team will be looking forward to hearing more about “Languages and The Media” in the future.
 We are highly motivated to keep pushing in new directions and ready to help new partners.